Drs. Bong and Mi Wha Lee Chair

 Blair Bollinger is the bass trombonist of The Philadelphia Orchestra, where his chair is endowed by Drs.
 Bong and Mi Wha Lee.
-He joined the Orchestra in 1986 at the invitation of then Music Director Riccardo Muti and enjoys the full Orchestra schedule of more than 160 concerts each year, along with many recordings and international tours, spanning the tenures of Muti, Wolfgang Sawallisch, Christoph Eschenbach, Charles Dutoit, and Yannick Nézet-Séguin.
+He joined the Orchestra in 1986 at the invitation of then-Music Director Riccardo Muti and enjoys the full Orchestra schedule of more than 150 concerts each year, along with many recordings and international tours, spanning the tenures of Muti, Wolfgang Sawallisch, Christoph Eschenbach, Charles Dutoit, and Yannick Nézet-Séguin.

-Mr. Bollinger’s recordings include a solo disc, Fancy Free, for d’Note Records; two discs with his trombone quartet, Four of a Kind; a Gabrieli disc with the Canadian Brass; and a premiere recording of the Concerto by Jay Krush with the Temple University Wind Ensemble.
+Mr. Bollinger’s recordings include a solo disc, Fancy Free; two discs with his trombone quartet, Four of a Kind; a Gabrieli disc with the Canadian Brass; and a premiere recording of the Concerto by Jay Krush with the Temple University Wind Ensemble.
 His arrangements of music for various string and brass ensembles are published by Alphonse Leduc in Paris, Ensemble Publications in New York, and Southern Music in Texas.

-An active teacher, Mr. Bollinger is on the faculty of the Curtis Institute of Music, the Juilliard School, and Temple University.
+An active teacher, Mr. Bollinger is on the faculties of the Curtis Institute of Music, the Juilliard School, and Temple University.
 In addition to teaching lessons, he coaches chamber music and conducts many classes and sectional rehearsals.
 He has spent recent summers performing and teaching at the National Orchestral Institute, the Grand Teton Music Festival, the Eastern Music Festival, the Aspen Music Festival, the Bravo!
-Vail festival, Classical Tahoe, the New York State Summer School for the Arts, the Luzerne Music Center, and the Bar Harbor Brass Week.
-He was born in Rochester, PA, and is a 1986 graduate of the Curtis Institute, where he studied with Charles Vernon and Glenn Dodson.
+Vail Music Festival, Classical Tahoe, the New York State Summer School for the Arts, the Luzerne Music Center, and the Bar Harbor Brass Week.
+Mr. Bollinger was born in Rochester, PA, and is a 1986 graduate of the Curtis Institute, where he studied with Charles Vernon and Glenn Dodson.

 Mr. Bollinger has been involved in backstage administration work at The Philadelphia Orchestra and the Curtis Institute.
 At the Orchestra he has negotiated union contracts and chaired the committee that selected Music Director Yannick Nézet-Séguin.
-He is a former member of the Board of Trustees at Curtis.
+He is a former member of the Board of Trustees at Curtis and has served on many faculty committees.

 Photo: Jessica Griffin